Nutrition and Aging

 Nutrition can be a factor in all of the changes noted above.
 However, the slowing of the normal action of the digestive tract plus general changes have the most direct effect on nutrition.
 Digestive secretions diminish markedly, although enzymes remain adequate.
-Adequate dietary fiber, as opposed to increased use of laxatives, will maintain regular bowel function and not interfere with the digestion and absorption of nutrients, as occurs with laxative use or abuse.
+Additionally, older adults are more likely than younger adults to become constipated.
+Adequate dietary fiber, physical activity, and sufficient fluid intake can help maintain regular bowl function and nutrient digestion and absorption.

 Suggestions for Coping with Change

-Loss of smell and taste affect the nutritional intake and status of many seniors.
+Loss of smell and taste affect the nutritional intake and status of many older adults.
 If food does not smell or taste appetizing, it will not be eaten.
+Suggestions:

-- Try a variety of new food flavors.
-Experiment with low sodium seasonings such as lemon juice, dill, curry and herbs of all types (see fact sheet 9.354, Sodium in the Diet).
+- Add flavor to foods with seasonings.
+Experiment with low sodium seasonings such as lemon juice, ground pepper, curry powder, and fresh or dried herbs of all types such as thyme, rosemary, or basil (see fact sheet 9.354, Sodium and the Diet).